vincent40416/vincent40416.github.io/_pages/about.md

 ======
 I am an MPhil student at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/) (HKUST) supervised by Prof. [Hao Liu](https://raymondhliu.github.io/).
 I received B.S. with a double major in Computer Science and Applied Mathematics (First-Class Honorsr) from HKUST in 2021.

-Recently, I work in [Boss Zhiping](https://ir.zhipin.com/) Career Science Lab as research intern aiming at exploring the capability of Large Language Model in recommendation system.
+Recently, I work in [Boss Zhiping](https://ir.zhipin.com/) Career Science Lab(Beijing) as research intern aiming at exploring the capability of Large Language Model in recommendation system.

 For my personal hobbies, please check [Misc.](/miscellaneous).